 For a community that’s done so much for you as you were growing up or settling in with your new family, you might feel as if it’s your place to give a little bit back.
 Even if you don’t end up working in the same community that you grew up in, you can pay back your service to another community.

-2. Do Firefighters Get Paid Well?
-Pay & Salary
+2. Pay & Salary: Do They Get Paid Well?

 If you are looking for a job that will make you rich, firefighting is not the answer.

 That being said, you still need to pay the bills.